CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 Just drop by in the SR Wiki Discord and tag me: https://discord.gg/vv3szXr

 ## List of features
 Get your unlocked Handy Upgrades at the Upgrade Terminal!
+If you want to know the unlock conditions and don't care to be spoiled, you can find them here:

 #### Currently in beta testing:
    * Selective Suction
    For selectively vacuuming stuff up - the others wont get into your vacpack.